Directions to La Colina

 Option 1: Turn left onto the highway, pass the restaurants and stalls on your right and turn right onto the dirt road just before the bridges.
 Go slowly, it’s easy to miss.
 Go down the hill and dog leg left-right to join the road coming from under the highway.

 Option 2: With your back to the Oxxo, turn left and drive beside the highway on the dirt road “lateral”.
-Stay on the dirt road directly beside the highway pass the concrete depot and ferreterías until the road goes down a slight hill and you can turn right under the highway.
+Stay on the dirt road directly beside the highway pass the concrete depot and ferreterías until you reach the “Sazón” factory on your left.
+Stay right, the road goes down a slight hill and you can turn right under the bridge under the highway.
 Turn under the highway.
 LOOK FOR THESE SMALL WHITE SIGNS WITH GREEN ARROWS AND THE LA COLINA SPIRAL LOGO ON THEM.
 You can also follow the signs to “Tranquilandia” which is an organic farm on the way to La Colina.

 To reach La Colina from the North (Guadalajara/San Blas) Take highway 200 to to San Francisco (San Pancho).
 Before you get to town, you will cross two bridges called “Puente San Francisco I” and “Puente San Francisco II” Just after the highway crosses the bridges, do a sharp right and go down the dirt road directly beside the highway and turn right under the bridge.
 (You are essentially doing a “u-turn” and going under the bridge.) if you miss it don’t panic.
 Just pull off at the Pemex and follow the “from the South” directions

 Welcome to La Colina.
-(If no one is visible when you arrive, give us a call on +52 1 322 888 6797 or walk up the road to the right of the gate about 200 meters – you will pass the cabañas and then on the left is where you’ll find the pool and the treehouse that we live in.)
+(If no one is visible when you arrive, give us a call on +52 322 888 6797 or walk up the road to the right of the gate about 200 meters – you will pass the cabañas and then on the left is where you’ll find the pool and further along the Scorpion Temple that we live in.)

 Bus from airport to San Pancho